Netflix's '13 Reasons Why' is back — and still disturbing, mental health experts warn

 Related

-The show’s handling of the school shooting scene, in the season two finale, was particularly concerning to mental health experts.
+The show’s handling of the school shooting scene, in the Season 2 finale, was particularly concerning to mental health experts.
 The main characters learn of the potential attack and decide to confront the student themselves rather than alert police.

 “When someone has a gun, you don’t stay with the person and try to take gun away from them.
 You call the authorities,” Alongi said.
 “We have to teach our kids these are confidentialities they can’t keep.
 When something concerns you, even when it’s just intuition, you need to seek out help.”

 Another plot point that concerned experts was the return of Hannah as a spirit that follows her friend Clay.
-Alongi said this can give teens the false idea that if they commit suicide, they may be able to watch how their friends and family respond.
+Alongi said this can give teens the false idea that if they die by suicide, they may be able to watch how their friends and family respond.

 “I don’t think that’s safe messaging,” Alongi said.
 “She was almost haunting Clay and giving him advice — to me it’s not positive.”

-The reaction to season two has been mixed.
-The show’s first season earned largely positive ratings from critics and viewers, but season two debuted with a 37 percent critics score on Rotten Tomatoes.
+The reaction to Season 2 has been mixed.
+The show’s first season earned largely positive ratings from critics and viewers, but Season 2 debuted with a 37 percent critics score on Rotten Tomatoes.
 Schools have sent warnings to parents about the second season, and some viewers said on Twitter that they were disturbed by what they saw and didn’t feel the on-screen warnings were adequate.

 Netflix has taken steps to add context to the issues addressed on the show, including a behind-the-scenes special that was released as part of the first season called “13 Reasons Why: Beyond the Reasons,” which had experts, producers and the cast dissecting difficult topics.
 The show also added more viewer warnings to the first season after criticism.